 Soft steel — our standard carbon steel

-Our standard carbon steel, which contains 0.8% carbon, is what we'll call soft steel in this blog post because it contains a lower percentage of carbon content than our harder UHC steel.
-A softer steel reacts by deforming if it is subjected to resistance that is too brutal to the edge of the knife.
+Our standard carbon steel, which contains about 0.8% carbon, is what we call soft steel in this blog post because it contains a lower proportion of carbon content than our harder UHC steel (Ultra High Carbon).
+For example, if you chop a soft blade into a rock, plastic deformation will occur, which means that the steel chooses to dent and react by being deformed when it is subjected to resistance that is too brutal to the knife's egg.

 Hard steel — our UHC steel

-Our UHC (Ultra High Carbon) steel contains 1.8 - 2.0% carbon and is what we'll call hard steel.
-Roselli's UHC steel is considered to be one of the toughest steel qualities in the world and these blades measure around 62-63 HRC.
-This strength allows for extreme sharpness and an edge that stays sharp for a very long time, longer than any other traditional carbon steel blade.
+Our UHC steel (Ultra High Carbon) contains about 1.8 - 2.0% carbon and is what we call hard steel.
+Roselli's UHC steel is considered to be one of the toughest steel grades in the world and these blades measure around 62-63 HRC.
+This strength enables extreme sharpness and an edge that stays sharp for a very long time, even longer than any other traditional carbon steel blade.

-Chipping is not due to a material or production defect, even though it may look like that, but is part of the steel's natural characteristics.
-During use, the edge of the knife will be exposed to stresses which in one way or another, over the years, damage or affect the edge of the knife.
-To fix a chipping you must grind a new edge.
+Chipping is not due to material or production defects, even though it may look like that – but is part of the steel's natural properties.
+To repair a chipping, you need to grind to a new edge.
 If you are not sure how to do this, you can read more under our Care & Repair guide.
-You can also send your knife to us for free sharpening.
+You can also send us your knife for a free sharpening.
+Click here.